sbt/website/src/sphinx/Extending/Build-Loaders.md

 --------------

-Once a project is resolved, it needs to be built and then presented to sbt as an instance of sbt.BuildUnit.
+Once a project is resolved, it needs to be built and then presented to sbt as an instance of `sbt.BuildUnit`.
 A custom builder has type:

     BuildInfo => Option[() => BuildUnit]

-A builder returns None if it does not want to handle the build identified by the BuildInfo.
+A builder returns None if it does not want to handle the build identified by the `BuildInfo`.
 Otherwise, it provides a function that will load the build when evaluated.
 Register a builder by passing it to *BuildLoader.build* and overriding *Build.buildLoaders* with the result:

     ...